Tangible assets with opportunities for high value growth

-Almost all of the commodities in our range of tangible assets are highly critical, because while demand is constantly increasing, supply is not guaranteed due to geological, economic or political circumstances.
-This makes commodities exciting tangible assets and an intelligent addition to your portfolio.
+Almost all of the commodities in our range of physical assets are highly critical, because while demand is constantly increasing, supply is not guaranteed due to geological, economic or political circumstances.
+This makes commodities exciting physical assets and an intelligent addition to a portfolio.

-Here you can view the percentage performance of selected commodities in EUR and US dollars.
-The charts are for guidance only.
-Please contact us if you would like a specific offer.
+Here you can view the percentage price development of selected commodities in EUR and US dollars.
+The charts are for orientation purposes.
+You can find information on current market developments in our Market insight or on Rawmaterials.net.

 Technology metals